 - Stir in parmesan.

-- Add cooked pasta, bacon, season with pepper.
+- Add cooked pasta, bacon, and season with pepper.
 Check salt and add more if required.
 Toss everything well.